alice-biometrics/lume/README.md

      all-post: echo "Everything was successfully installed"
 ```

-#### Use several lume file
+#### Use several lume files

-Imagine you have multiple steps and you want to split them in several files.
+Imagine you have multiple steps, and you want to split them in several files.
 You can do it using the `other_steps` option.
 Just add the following code to your root `lume.yml`

 ```yaml